 L.A.
-Care monitors provider satisfaction with L.A.
-Care on relevant health programs, services, and processes.
-In order to obtain more actionable feedback, the annual provider satisfaction survey also includes open-ended questions that allow providers to give feedback on service quality issues otherwise not captured on the survey.
+Care monitors provider satisfaction with relevant L.A Care health programs, services, and processes.
+To obtain more actionable feedback, the annual provider satisfaction survey also includes open-ended questions that allow providers to give feedback on service quality issues otherwise not captured on the survey.
 The survey questions focus on L.A.
 Care's practitioner service areas: information exchange between providers, utilization management, member/provider solutions support, quality improvement, care management, behavioral health, the Direct Network, pharmacy services, and overall satisfaction.
 The survey is fielded annually for all lines of business and samples primary care physicians, specialty care physicians, and the Direct Provider Network.
 Results will be rolled up into any affiliations stated with community clinics and provider groups.
 Results are presented to the Quality Improvement and Health Equity Committee (QIHEC).